 What is a shareholders agreement?

-There is a common misconception that a shareholders’ agreement can only be made when the company is first formed, however this a shareholders’ agreement can be made at any time during the lifetime of a company.
+There is a common misconception that a shareholders’ agreement can only be made when the company is first formed, however, a shareholders’ agreement can be made at any time during the lifetime of a company.

 It is also not uncommon, in particular where all the shareholders are parties to the shareholders’ agreement, for the company to also be a party to the agreement.
 Where this is the case the legal status of a shareholders’ agreement is very similar to the corporate constitution of the company, namely a contract between the shareholders themselves and the shareholders and the company.